CommerceExperts/searchhub-docs/docs/search-collector.rst

 Products
 ----------------------------
-A product representation for the current search writeResult.
-The attributes here include a ``priceContainer`` in addition, the tracking script will automatically strip the non-numeric characters.
+A product representation for the current search result.
 The value for the ``data-product-id`` attribute has to be an ID that uniquely identifies the product.
 In B2B exist more edge cases.
 E.g. a certain SKU of the product family is used to represent the product group or family.
-In such cases, it is important that the same IDs are used on the product listing page (PDP) and on the product detail page (PLP).
+In such cases, it is important that the same IDs are used on the product listing page (PLP) and on the product detail page (PDP).
 We recommend to use the mainId/parentId for products when possible.

 |product|